-- 4.1 LTCY 421 has been identified as the education course used to meet new state mandates for improved literacy in middle and secondary courses. - 4.2 The new wording makes explicit that while the major without certification requires a minor, the major with certification does not. - 4.3 One set of Teacher Certification information in the catalog refers to all languages in which certification is available at WKU. - 5.
-Proposed term for implementation and special provisions (if applicable): Fall 2017 - 6.
-Dates of prior committee approvals:
+- 4.1 LTCY 421 has been identified as the education course used to meet new state mandates for improved literacy in middle and secondary courses. - 4.2 The new wording makes explicit that while the major without certification requires a minor, the major with certification does not. - 4.3 One set of Teacher Certification information in the catalog refers to all languages in which certification is available at WKU.

+5. Proposed term for implementation and special provisions (if applicable): Next available

-Department of Modern Languages 2/14/2017 Potter College Curriculum Committee 2 March 2017 Professional Education Council (if applicable) Undergraduate Curriculum Committee 03/23/2017 University Senate
+Department of Modern Languages 2/14/2017

+Potter College Curriculum Committee 2 March 2017

+Professional Education Council (if applicable)

+Undergraduate Curriculum Committee

+University Senate

-Potter College of Arts & Letters Department of Modern Languages Proposal to Revise a Program (Consent)
+Potter College of Arts & Letters Department of Modern Languages Proposal to Revise a Program (Action Item)